zeddee/Content/go-ethereum-guides/go-ethereum-docker/README.md

   run` provisions a container as per configuration.
 The longer you run a machine, the more likely the machine (virtual or otherwise) drifts from its original configuration.
+- Environments are managed through configuration files, which can be version-controlled, diffed, examined, debugged, reused, and forked.

 ## Requirements